panosven/panosven.github.io/index.md

 ---

 Hi, and welcome!
-I am a PhD in Economics student at ULMS.
+I am a PhD student in Economics student at ULMS.

 My research interests lie in the area of quantitative macroeconomics, with a special interest in financial frictions, heterogeneity, and the role of capital flows.
 Over the years, I have conducted research at the Bank of Greece, the European Central Bank, and the Bank of Lithuania.